Suffolk man shot in the leg after air rifle discharged during row with step-son

 Barham, 24, of Henley Road, Norwich, admitted assaulting Mr Rhodes causing him actual bodily harm on August 8 2017.

-He was given an 18 month prison sentence suspended for 12 months and a 25 day rehabilitation activity requirement.
+He was given an 18-week prison sentence suspended for 12 months and a 25 day rehabilitation activity requirement.

 Guy Williamson, for Barham, said his client had a history of mental health issues and had been diagnosed with schizoaffective disorder.